inveniosoftware/invenio/docs/developersguide/tutorial/develop.rst

 .. code-block:: python

+    """Invenio module that adds more fun to the platform."""

     from __future__ import absolute_import, print_function

-    from flask import Blueprint, render_template, redirect, request, url_for from flask_babelex import gettext as _
+    from flask import Blueprint, redirect, render_template, request, url_for from flask_babelex import gettext as _

     from .forms import RecordForm